-A more detailed description of how this risk indicator is calculated and assessed can be found under ‘methods’.
+A more detailed description of how this indicator is calculated and assessed can be found in the methods secton.

 Food Security News Hotspots